opekope2/OptiGUI/docs/format.md

 !!! note
     When specifying texture paths, **do not** forget file extensions, otherwise OptiGUI **will not** find the resources!

-## Pseudoselectors
+## Special selectors

-These look like selectors, but not used for selecting an entity/block entity, and are processed specially by OptiGUI.
+These are not real selectors used for selecting entities and block entities, just have the same syntax.
+OptiGUI processes these specially when loading the resource.

 ### `replacement`